-As a follow on to The US National Security Strategy Needs Combined Effects, this paper recommends combined-effects thinking applied to the US National Defense Strategy (NDS), too.
+As a detailed follow-on to The US National Security Strategy Needs Combined Effects, this paper integrates combined effects with the US National Defense Strategy (NDS), too.

 The reason for considering combined effects in the US National Security Strategy (NSS) is to enable consideration of more ends, ways and means than the default method of separately constructed effects.

 Or no effects at all, which tends to be the case for national-level strategies.
 Yet we know that proposed activities create effects, and that those effects interact among one another.
 So let’s design how they can combine.

 This discussion of combined effects is necessarily limited to the unclassified summary version of the National Defense Strategy.
 As in the National Security Strategy article, we use the joint doctrinal language of strategic design.
 Its integrative logic is to creatively align activities to produce effects to achieve objectives to realize goals.
 We start by identifying key assumptions and logic in the National Defense Strategy.

 Stated in the National Defense Strategy Introduction and repeated throughout the document is the basic function of the Department of Defense (DoD): to deter war and protect security.
 This purpose made sense for industrial age warfare when there was more time to prepare for war.
 Today however, there are more ways and means available to more actors seeking hostile ends.
 Effectively, we are at war and peace all of the time.

 Neither national strategy recognizes this predicament.
 Instead, the NDS advocates a deterrent approach of “achieving peace through strength” by reinforcing diplomatic negotiations with potential military options.
 It’s a logic of peace or war.
 When peace fails—that is, war is not deterred—the DoD’s job is to prevail in the resulting conflict.
 For the grey zone in between peace and war, the DoD is to reinforce “traditional tools of diplomacy, ensuring that the President and our diplomats negotiate from a position of strength.”